AnkushMulkar/Chatbot-FLAN-T5-streamlitt-aws-sagemaker/readme.md

 Open your web browser and go to http://localhost:8501.
 You will see the chatbot interface with a text input field and a "Send" button.
 Type your message in the text input field and click "Send" to get a response from the chatbot.
 The chat history will be displayed in a text area below the chat input field.

-Contributing
+## Contributing
 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.

-License
+## License
 This project is open-source and available under the MIT License.

-Acknowledgements
+## Acknowledgments
 The pretrained FLAN-T5-XL model is provided by Hugging Face.
 The initial version of this chatbot was created as a part of a collaborative project.